-An all peril hurricane event typically applies when our National Weather Service (NWS) names a tropical storm, announces a hurricane watch or warning, or establishes a hurricane's intensity determined by wind speed.
+An all peril hurricane event typically applies when our National Weather Service (NWS) names a tropical storm, announces a hurricane watch, or establishes a hurricane's intensity determined by wind speed.

 Standard insurance all peril deductibles do not cover flooding.
 You can, however, get flood insurance from the National Flood Insurance Program (NFIP) or a private insurer.
 We recommend a flood policy for hurricane-prone areas or if you live in a high-risk flood zone.

 FEMA requires a 30-day wait period before your flood policy goes into effect unless you are purchasing a flood policy in combination with a new home purchase.
 Private insurance carriers often cut this waiting period from 30-days to 15-days.

 You can buy flood insurance for your home's structure and its contents.
 Flood deductibles come as flat dollar amounts or percentages of the policy amount.

 Standard insurance all peril deductibles do cover wind and hail.
 Deductibles can either be flat dollar amounts or percentage-based deductibles.
 In windstorm and hail-prone zip codes, all peril deductible carve-outs or riders are comparable to hurricane deductibles.
 You pay 2-10% of your coverage amount.